nehalineogi/azure-cross-solution-network-architectures/automated-deployment-architecture/automation-process.md

 # Automation Process

-This series includes architectures that can be deployed automatically via "Deploy to Azure" buttons which can be found within each section next to the architectural design diagrams.
+This series includes architectures which can be deployed automatically via "Deploy to Azure" buttons which can be found within each section next to the architectural design diagrams.

 This section discusses the method used to build the environments using Bicep, exporting to ARM and then references ARM templates to start a custom deployment in Azure.